Mike Vrabel: Pittsburgh Steelers

-Vrabel was drafted by the Pittsburgh Steelers in the third round (91st overall) of the 1997 NFL Draft.
+Vrabel was selected by the Pittsburgh Steelers in the third round (91st overall) of the 1997 NFL draft.
 He spent the first four seasons of his career in Pittsburgh.
-His most notable play as a Steeler came in his rookie season, when he sacked Drew Bledsoe in the 1997–98 AFC Divisional Playoffs to clinch a 7–6 win for the Steelers.
+His most notable play as a Steeler came in his rookie season, when he strip-sacked Drew Bledsoe in the 1997–98 AFC Divisional Playoffs to clinch a 7–6 win for the Steelers and advance them to the AFC Championship Game.
 Vrabel had 12 tackles and 2.5 sacks in 1998; 9 tackles and two sacks in 1999; and 15 tackles, one sack, and one fumble recovery in 2000.

 New England Patriots

 Vrabel joined the New England Patriots as a free agent for the 2001 season.
 He played in every game on defense, starting in 12.
 He would occasionally come in as an eligible receiver, lining up as a tight end.
 Bill Belichick took advantage of this in 2004 in Super Bowl XXXVIII.
 In the fourth quarter, Tom Brady threw a 1-yard touchdown pass to Vrabel, making Vrabel the first defensive player to score a Super Bowl touchdown on offense since William "Refrigerator" Perry did so for the Chicago Bears against the Patriots in 1986's Super Bowl XX.
 Vrabel was one of the defensive stars as well; he had two sacks (one forcing a fumble) of Carolina Panthers quarterback Jake Delhomme.

 In Super Bowl XXXIX in 2005, Vrabel caught a two-yard touchdown pass despite being held by the Eagles' Jevon Kearse, a feat pictured on the cover of the 2005 NFL Record and Fact Book.
 The reception made him one of 17 players to catch two or more touchdown passes in Super Bowls.

-Vrabel finished with ten career receptions in just 14 targets, all for touchdowns.
+Vrabel finished with 10 career receptions in just 14 targets, all for touchdowns.
 He caught one in 2002, two in 2004, three in 2005, and two in 2007 in the regular season, and one each in Super Bowls XXXVIII and XXXIX, all with the Patriots, and one each in 2009 and 2010 with the Chiefs (thrown by former Patriot Matt Cassel).
+In addition to his 12 total receiving touchdowns on offense, Vrabel recorded his only career defensive touchdown against the Panthers in Week 2 of the 2005 season when he intercepted a pass from Delhomme and returned it 24 yards for a touchdown.
 According to the website Cold Hard Football Facts, no other player in NFL history has a better record of converting receptions to touchdowns.
 His versatility was good enough for NFL Network to rank him #7 on their Top 10 episode of the Most Versatile Players.